gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 \indent To accompany the numerical summaries, histograms and boxplots can provide some initial information on the shape of the distribution of the responses for the different *Outfits*.
-Figure \@ref(fig:Figure2-1) contains the histogram and boxplot of *Distance*, ignoring any information on which outfit was being worn.
-The calls to the two plotting functions are enhanced slightly to add better labels using `xlab`, `ylab`, and `main`.
+Figure \@ref(fig:Figure2-1) contains the histogram with a boxplot and a rug of *Distance*, all ignoring any information on which outfit was being worn.
+There are some additional layers and modifications in this version of the `ggplot`.
+The code uses our new pipe operator to pass our tibble into the `ggplot`, skipping the `data = ...` within `ggplot()`.
+There are some additional options modifying the title and the x- and y-axis labels inside the `labs()` part of the code, which will be useful for improving the labels in your plots and work across most plots made in the framework.

-(ref:fig2-1) Histogram and boxplot of passing distances in cm.
+(ref:fig2-1) Histogram (with 20 bins), boxplot, and rug of passing distances (in cm).

 <div class="figure">
 <img src="02-reintroductionToStatistics_files/figure-html/Figure2-1-1.png" alt="(ref:fig2-1)" width="576" />